elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 date: 2018-04-19
 ---

-Trump is getting too much attention...
+Trump is getting too much attention...Errr, negative ones

 At least article titles of Washington Post, Wall Street Journal, New York Times, Bloomberg, New Yorker, Cosmopolitan, and Vogue(Yes, fashion magazine Vogue) are giving more and more attention to Trump, only Trump!